Toonmac16/qb-securityjob/README.md

 Visit the Ped at the Union Depository to begin working, a vehicle will be spawned for you and a waypoint to one of the shops or banks around the city.
 Collect the money from their safe and deposit it into the van.

+As of March 2026 this script is considered deprectaed / unmaintained, support is no longer guarenteed and updates are no longer planned.